MrMimas/Mimas_Weather_Station_Sense-hat/README.md

-# 🌤️ Mimas Swedish Weather Station
+# 🌤️ Mimas Weather Station

 A weather prediction system using Raspberry Pi with Sense HAT, optimized for Swedish climate patterns and indoor placement.